RAbeyrathna/T1A3-Workout-Tracker/README.md

 For testing, the application comes with pre-exisiting data.
 This data includes a set of exercises in the database, a few example workout logs and pre-bundled workout templates.

 If you do not wish to make use of these and wish to start entirely from scratch, you can delete the CSV files in the **data** folder.
-I would recommned keeping the *exercises.csv* at the very least to make using the app less tedious.
+I would recommend keeping the *exercises.csv* at the very least to make using the app less tedious.

 The application has **not** been tested on Windows systems but should technically work given Python 3 is installed.